 - Providing academic support to those who might need it

 Graduating from an accredited PA program is a strong indicator that one will pass the PANCE.
-The national first-time test taker pass rate for the class of 2014 was 95%, according to the NCCPA; the lowest the first-time pass rate has gone in the past 6 years is 91%, in 2011.
 High average pass rates for first-time test takers are likely a function of the fact that the supply of PA program seats is limited relative to demand.
 Even highly qualified students don’t always get into a program, and students failing to meet rigorous program performance benchmarks do not usually make it to graduation.
 The upshot: If one is enrolled in a PA program and meeting the academic performance benchmarks to stay in, there is a very good chance one is also on track to pass the PANCE.

 Passing rates for PANCE and PANRE are available through the NCCPA’s website: